National Assembly (France): Third Republic (1870–1940)

 Initially, the National Assembly of the French Third Republic was a unicameral constituent assembly.
 Following the enactment of the French Constitutional Laws of 1875, the term National Assembly was used to refer to a joint sitting of both Houses of the now-bicameral French legislature.
 The lower house of the French legislature at the time was called the Chamber of Deputies, while the upper house was called the Senate.

+After the Fall of France (1940), the new Vichy regime forced the Assembly to approve the French Constitutional Law of 1940, which made the Assembly effectively powerless.
+Free France established a Provisional Consultative Assembly in 1943 based in Algiers representing the resistance movements, political parties, and territories that were engaged against the Axis.